EnrightLab/trinityhall_metagenomics/README.md

 ## Dana Bao - Summer Research GitHub Repository

-Nanopore Chuckling Goat Analysis
+**Nanopore Chuckling Goat Analysis**

 The fastq file was obtained directly from the PromethION computer.
-Given the number of files, the fastq files are decompressed, combined and recompressed into 4 barcode files using:
+Given the number of files, the fastq files are decompressed, combined and recompressed into 4 barcode files:

 ```
 cat barcode01/*.fastq.gz > barcode1.fastq.gz